Profile

 8. 8

-Allow the dish to rest for at least 12 hours before serving — this is essential for the flavours to mellow and blend beautifully.
+Allow the dish to rest for at least 12 hours before serving, so the flavours can fully meld.

 💡 Tips and Variations